-Pokemon Go 100 IV: How rare are perfect stats and how do you get them? | Dexerto.com
+Pokemon Go 100 IV: How rare are perfect stats and how do you get them? - Dexerto

-Finding 100 IV Pokemon is very hard to do, so it's no wonder trainers are desperate to find those elusive perfect stats in Pokemon Go.
+Finding a Pokemon with perfect IVs is very rare, so it’s no wonder trainers are desperate to find them in Pokemon Go.

 Trainers catch Pokemon in their millions across the world, always hoping to find that one with 100% IVs.
 Pokemon Go players can easily catch more than 1,000 without coming across one.